Icelandic summer is calling you for an adventure. | Check this out!

-You simply must visit Perlan, one of Reykjavík’s most famous landmarks.
-This glass dome at the top of six water tanks is now home to the most incredible and high-tech nature exhibition in Iceland.
-Explore anything from ice caves to the underworld just moments from the city center!
+Perlan, one of Reykjavík’s most famous landmarks, is a must-visit attraction for those visiting the capital city.
+The glass dome at the top of six water tanks is now home to the most incredible and high-tech nature exhibition in Iceland.
+Explore anything from ice caves to the underworld, just moments from the city center!

 Recommended Tours

-Perlan, Reykjavik’s crown jewel, is one of the most famous landmarks in Iceland and has been so for decades.
-Once a place of a swirling world-class restaurant and local favorite ice cream parlor the pearl has now been transformed into an idyllic natural exhibition where state of the art technology invites you to go deep into nature only a moment from the city center.
+Perlan, often referred to as Reykjavík’s crown jewel, is a highly renowned landmark in Iceland and has been so for decades.
+Once home to a swirling world-class restaurant and ice cream parlor favored by locals, the pearl has now been transformed into an idyllic natural exhibition where state-of-the-art technology invites you to go deep into nature and the wonders of Iceland.

 Perlan Ice Cave Walk-Through

-Today Perlan museum presents you with a real-life ice tunnel and a perfect replica of the largest bird cliff in Europe, Látrabjarg.
-You can find Iceland’s first planetarium where the uniqueness of Icelandic nature is displayed and fall deep into Icelandic history with the most knowledgeable and friendly guides.
+Perlan Museum presents you with a real-life ice tunnel and a perfect replica of the largest bird cliff in Europe, Látrabjarg.
+You can also find Iceland’s first planetarium where the uniqueness of Icelandic nature is displayed and fall deep into Icelandic history with the most knowledgeable and friendly guides.

 Perlan Museum in Iceland

-Perlan museum is the perfect place to touch upon the natural wonders of Iceland without ever having to leave the city.
-It is famous for being kid-friendly and can easily entertain generations.
+Perlan Museum is the perfect place to touch upon the natural wonders of Iceland without ever having to leave the city.
+It is famous for being family-friendly and can easily entertain all generations.
+Heading to the museum with a stroller or in a wheelchair?
+You’ll be happy to know that the Pearl is extremely accessible.

-Perlan or The Pearl was originally not thought of as a top destination for locals and tourists alike.
-It was a place to store the city’s hot water and was, at first, just a block of enormous water tanks placed next to each other.
-The tanks had stood that way since the mid 20th century when a hemispherical glass dome was planted on top of it.
+Perlan, or The Pearl, was originally not thought of as a top destination for locals and tourists alike.
+It was once a place to store the city’s hot water and was, at first, just a block of enormous water tanks placed next to each other.
+The tanks had stood that way since the mid-20th century when a hemispherical glass dome was planted on top of it.
 Ingimundur Sveinsson was the architect of the place and his vision for multiple ways of utilizing it is still present today.

 stairs of Perlan Museum In Iceland

-In the beginning, six water tanks were used to store hot water but with the new design only five continued their initial purpose and one became a small museum to host exhibitions.
-From the year 2002 and until 2014 it housed a Viking museum but today it can proudly call itself a nature exploratorium.
-Glaciers and ice caves sit there, waiting to be discovered.
+In the beginning, six water tanks were used to store hot water but with the new design, only five continued their initial purpose and one became a small museum to host exhibitions.
+From 2002 until 2014, it housed a Viking museum, but today it can proudly call itself a nature exploratorium.
+Glaciers and ice caves sit at Perlan, waiting to be discovered.
 And they are only one part of a massive exhibition, Wonders of Iceland.

 Perlan Museum Inside view in Reykjavik

-Today Perlan museum is home to one of the most imposing nature exhibitions you will find.
-Inside the buzzing capital, just minutes from the biggest shopping street and vibrant city life, you are able to step into a perfect replica of an ice cave, to take in the grandness of Látrabjarg, and to learn about glaciers and other geological forces.
+Today, the Perlan Museum is home to one of the most imposing nature exhibitions you will find.
+Inside the buzzing capital, just minutes from the biggest shopping street and vibrant city life, you can step into a perfect replica of an ice cave, admire the grandness of Látrabjarg, and learn about glaciers and other geological forces.
 Did we mention the visual and interactive underwater experience and delicious meals with impeccable views?
-All of this you can experience at Perlan!
+All of this awaits you at Perlan!

 Ut I Blainn Restaurant in Perlan museum

 One of the best things about Wonders of Iceland is the awakening of all your senses.
-The experience isn’t only visual but also felt through smell, temperatures and other intriguing elements – the attention to detail is just incredible!
+The experience isn’t only visual but also felt through smells, temperatures, and other intriguing elements – the attention to detail is just incredible!

 Perlan Museum In Reykjavik Iceland

-The planetarium is the first of its kind in Iceland and will present different expos revolving around Icelandic nature.
-It is located in an old water tank which once hosted the Viking museum and will be ever changing with new and exciting ways to teach you all about Icelandic landscapes and geology.
+The planetarium is the first of its kind in Iceland and presents different expos revolving around Icelandic nature.
+It is located in an old water tank that once hosted the Viking museum and will be ever-changing with new and exciting ways to teach you all about Icelandic landscapes and geology.

-Next, the Planetarium in Reykjavik will take on the Auroras featuring the Northern Lights in the most stellar of ways.
-You will learn all about them whilst enjoying the best views of these natural wonders all from the comfort of a mushy cinema seat.
+Next, the Planetarium in Reykjavík will take on the auroras featuring the Northern Lights in the most stellar of ways.
+You will learn all about them whilst enjoying the best views of these natural wonders, all from the comfort of a cinema seat.

 Northern Lights Cinema at Perlan museum in Iceland